 W.S.
-Merwin is a major American writer whose poetry, translations, and prose have won praise since W.H.
-Auden awarded his first book, A Mask for Janus (1952), the Yale Younger Poets Prize.
+Merwin is a prolific, leading American writer whose poetry, translations, and prose have won praise over seven decades.
+His first book, A Mask for Janus (1952), was chosen by W.H.
+Auden for the Yale Younger Poets Prize.
 Though that first book reflected the formalism of the period, Merwin eventually became known for an impersonal, open style that eschewed punctuation.
-Writing in the Guardian, Jay Parini described Merwin’s mature style as “his own kind of free verse, [where] he layered image upon bright image, allowing the lines to hang in space, largely without punctuation, without rhymes . . . with a kind of graceful urgency.”
+Writing in the Guardian, Jay Parini described Merwin’s mature style as “his own kind of free verse, [where] he layered image upon bright image, allowing the lines to hang in space, largely without punctuation, without rhymes ... with a kind of graceful urgency.”
 Although Merwin’s writing has undergone stylistic changes through the course of his career, a recurring theme is man’s separation from nature.
 The poet sees the consequences of that alienation as disastrous, both for the human race and for the rest of the world.
 Merwin, who is a practicing Buddhist as well as a proponent of deep ecology, has lived since the late 1970s on an old pineapple plantation in Hawaii which he has painstakingly restored to its original rainforest state.

 Merwin’s next books are his most critically acclaimed and continue to be influential volumes.
 The Lice (1967), though often read as a response to the Vietnam War, condemns modern man in apocalyptic and visionary terms.
 “These are poems not written to an agenda but that create an agenda,” wrote poet and critic Reginald Shepherd, “preserving and recreating the world in passionate words.
 Merwin has always been concerned with the relationship between morality and aesthetics, weighing both terms equally.
 His poems speak back to the fallen world not as tracts but as artistic events.”
 The Lice remains one of Merwin’s best-known volumes of poetry.
 His next book, The Carrier of Ladders (1970) won the Pulitzer Prize for poetry in 1971.
 He famously donated the prize money to the draft resistance movement, writing an essay for the New York Review of Books that outlined his objections to the Vietnam War.
 His article spiked the ire of W.H.
 Auden, who wrote a response arguing that the award was apolitical.
 The Carrier of Ladders shows Merwin continuing to engage with American themes and nature, and includes a long sequence on American westward expansion.
 That same year, Merwin published The Miner’s Pale Children: A Book of Prose.
 Reviewing both volumes for the New York Times, Helen Vendler noted that “these books invoke by their subtitles the false distinction between prose and poetry: the real distinction is between prose and verse, since both are books of poems, with distinct resemblances and a few differences.”